Chapter 18.06

 E. Agriculture/Horticulture.
 Commercial agriculture shall be limited to any site within any residential district with five acres or more of land; retail sales shall be allowed only if specifically addressed as a part of an approved use permit.
 Nurseries and greenhouses shall be used only for propagating and cultivating of plants and cut flowers; provided, that no retail sales shall be allowed, and the site shall be a minimum of one acre.

 F. Home Occupations.
-Home occupations are permitted in all residential districts and shall comply with the following:
+Home occupations are allowed in all residential districts and shall comply with the following:

-1. Resident Only.
-No one other than a resident of the dwelling shall be employed on site or report to work at the site of a home occupation.
-This prohibition also applies to independent contractors.
+1. Eligible Employees.
+Residents of the dwelling and one nonresident employee may be employed on site or report to work at the site of a home occupation.
+This limitation also applies to independent contractors.

 2. No Inconsistent Activity.
-There shall be no interior or exterior activity related to the home occupation inconsistent with or interfering with residential use of the property or detrimental to property in the vicinity.
+There shall be no interior or exterior activity related to the home occupation that interferes with or is detrimental to residential use of adjacent property.

 4. No Visibility.
 The existence of a home occupation shall not be apparent beyond the boundaries of the site, and no home occupation shall involve the use of a sign, nor the display of products visible from the street.